ryanczm/qr/uniswap_arb/readme.md

 ## Main Code

 The class `UniswapPool` implements the Uniswap V2 pool logic, with the `add_liquidity`, `remove_liquidity` and `swap` methods.
 This is then used by the `eth_in, eth_profit = optimal profit(ax, ay, bx, by)` function, which for given $X_1, Y_1, X_1, Y_2$ calculates the maximum profit that can be made and the initial ETH amount to swap in.
-The pool values were referenced from (here)[https://v2.info.uniswap.org/pair/0xa478c2975ab1ea89e8196811f51a7b7ade33eb11].
+The pool values were referenced from this [v2 pool](https://v2.info.uniswap.org/pair/0xa478c2975ab1ea89e8196811f51a7b7ade33eb11).

 `python -m uniswap_arb.py`